-5.2.1 Management of Security Functions Behaviour (FMT_MOF.1)
+5.2.1 Management of Security Functions Behaviour (FMT\MOF.1)

-The TOE security functions shall restrict the ability to:
+The TOE security functions shall restrict the ability to enable the functions available in Test Mode to the Test Mode Entry (TME) administrator.

-- Enable the functions available in Test mode to the Test Mode Entry (TME) administrator - Restrict the ability to disable the functions available in Test mode to the TME administrator
+The TOE security functions shall restrict the ability to disable the functions available in Test Mode to the Test Mode Entry (TME) administrator.

-5.2.2 Management of Security Attributes (FMT_MSA.1)
+5.2.2 Management of Security Attributes (FMT\MSA.1)

-The TOE security functions shall enforce the ACSF_Policy (Access Control Security Functions Policy) and IFCSF_Policy (Information Flow Control Security Functions Policy) to restrict the ability to access the security attributes to TME administrator and Firewall supervisor/non-supervisor modes.
+The TOE security functions shall enforce the ACSF\Policy (Access Control Security Functions Policy) and IFCSF\Policy (Information Flow Control Security Functions Policy) to restrict the ability to access the security attribute to TME administrator and Firewall supervisor, non-supervisor, Pacakge modes.

-The ACSF_Policy is not described in this document.
-See Table 5-1 for further information on the IFCSF_Policy.
+The ACSF\Policy is not described in this document see Table 5-1 for further information on the IFCSF\Policy.

-5.2.3 Security Roles (FMT SMR.1)
+5.2.3 Security Roles (FMT\SMR.1)